-Who: Students in 11th-12th grades Medical Professions accepts 10th - 12th grades Program and Location:
+Who: Students in 11th-12th grades Program and Location:

-- Criminal Justice in Siloam Springs, & Rogers - Culinary Arts at NWA Non-Profit Center - Automotive Service Technology at NTI in Springdale - Collision Repair Technology at NTI in Springdale - Dental Assisting at Regional Technology Center - Medical Professions/CNA at Bentonville, Siloam Springs and Springdale - Cosmetology in Rogers, Springdale, & Siloam Springs
+- Criminal Justice in Springdale, & Rogers - Food Production Management and Services at NWA Non-Profit Center, Rogers - Automotive Service Technology at NTI in Springdale - Dental Assisting in Fayetteville - Certified Nursing Assistant and Patient Care Assistant in Bentonville

-• 2.0 for career and technical classes leading to an AAS Appropriate placement test scores
+- High school GPA of 2.0 for career and technical classes leading to an Associate of Applied Science - Appropriate placement test scores

 How to Register: Visit your high school counseling office.
+Application and registration are through the Northwest Technical Institute, Secondary Career and Technical Center (479) 750-8824.